levisstrauss/maintenance-project-frontend/README.md

         -- A tenant must be able to submit a maintenance request, view the status of a maintenance request.
 A maintenance request consists of the following
-           information: request ID, tenant ID, apartment number, date of request, descrip�on of the problem, and status of the request.
+           information: request ID, tenant ID, apartment number, date of request, description of the problem, and status of the request.

         ---- Maintenance Staff:----